 (NACC Inspector Report, 30 Oct 2024)

-By 2025, many of the same agencies criticised in Robertson’s SIRA Special Inquiry report were leading the government’s Modernisation Taskforce, charged with redesigning the very system under scrutiny.
+By 2025, several agencies criticised in Robertson’s SIRA Special Inquiry were also involved in the government’s Modernisation Taskforce, charged with redesigning the same system under scrutiny.

 Ongoing Scandals

-In 2020 a combined investigation by the Age, the Sydney Morning Herald and ABC TV’s Four Corners into the NSW Scheme found it had underpaid up to 52,000 injured workers by up to $80m in compensation.
+In 2020 a combined investigation by The Age, the Sydney Morning Herald and ABC TV’s Four Corners into the NSW scheme found it had underpaid up to 52,000 injured workers, with compensation shortfalls estimated at $80 million.

-What followed was a flurry of further investigations, parliamentary inquiries, resignations and intense pressure.
+What followed was a series of further investigations, parliamentary inquiries, resignations and sustained public scrutiny.

 Tension in Claims Management

-Workers’ compensation was meant to unite employers and employees around recovery.
-Instead, it has become adversarial.
+Workers’ compensation was originally designed to unite employers and employees around recovery after workplace injury.

-Case managers are trapped between serving the insurer, the employer, and the worker — a triangle of divided loyalties that erodes trust.
+Case managers themselves often operate between competing obligations to insurers, employers and workers — a triangle of divided loyalties that can erode trust.

-Communication breaks down; many injured workers now refuse phone calls entirely, relying only on email to avoid further distress.
+Communication can break down entirely.
+Many injured workers report refusing phone calls and relying only on written communication to protect themselves from further distress.

 The Moral Inversion of Care

-Employer premiums now flow into Treasury-managed funds, invested for returns, while the people those funds were meant to protect are left fighting for basic care.
+Employer premiums now flow into Treasury-managed funds invested for returns, while the people those funds were meant to protect can struggle to obtain basic support.

 Context Note

-The Poor Law Amendment Act 1834 (UK) institutionalised poverty management — punishing the vulnerable to reduce state expenditure.
+• The Poor Law Amendment Act 1834 (UK) institutionalised poverty management through workhouses.

 Overall, the present system is creating significant social inequality.
 It punishes someone for being injured at work.
 Despite this intense pressure on a system that is failing to keep injured people safe and inquiry after inquiry a Royal Commission has not occurred and thousands of lives are being needlessly destroyed by a system that harms.
 Women are particularly vulnerable to systemic abuse as we show throughout the documentary, Shattered.